Court of the Lions: Recent restorations

 In 2002, the Patronato de la Alhambra (the official agency in charge of the historical site) began a major and comprehensive restoration of the Court of the Lions.
 This involved the temporary removal of the fountain's lion sculptures and modifications to its hydraulic system.
 The restoration of the fountain and most of the courtyard was completed in 2012.
 One of the last steps in the restoration was the replacement of the courtyard's previous gravel flooring with a pavement of Macael marble flagstones, a decision based on the study of historical archives and on new archeological investigations showing that the underlying rock bed would have made the topsoil too thin for gardens.
 A recent study of some of the muqarnas compositions around Court of the Lions was able to identify deformations and imperfections that have occurred due to the many repairs and restorations that took place across generations.
 The Sala de los Reyes is still undergoing further restoration work.
 A project to restore its three painted leather ceilings was completed in 2018, while a new project to restore the stucco decoration below these ceilings began in July 2022.

 Description of the palace

-The palace is centered around a rectangular courtyard, which is surrounded on four sides by chambers and an arcaded gallery or portico.
+The palace is centered on a rectangular courtyard, which is surrounded on four sides by chambers and an arcaded gallery or portico.
 Many of the names for individual rooms were coined in Spanish after the end of the Reconquista and have little to do with any original Arabic names.